alexbecker/prompt-injection/paper.typ

 but is vulnerable to adversarial methods @hung2025attention.
 Although this approach is training-free, it still requires calibration using a small set of known attacks to identify important attention heads.

-There is also prior work for using gradients to detect safety policy violations, which is similar to our work though not focused specifically on prompt injections.
+There is also prior work for using gradients to detect safety policy violations, which is similar our work though not focused specifically on prompt injections.
 *GradSafe* computes the cosine similarity between the gradient of "safety-critical" parameters and a reference vector @xie2024gradsafe.
 *Gradient Cuff* considers the gradient of the probability of a refusal response @hu2024gradientcuff-neurips.
 *Token Highlighter* builds on this concept by identifying the tokens with the largest such gradient and "soft removing" other tokens by scaling the embeddings